 - Attendance at a required group study abroad advising session.
-Group advising will run on most Wednesdays from 2:30-3:30pm in Brown 413 during the fall 2013 semester.
+Group advising will run on most Wednesdays from 2:30-3:30pm in Brown 413 during the spring 2014 semester.
 You do not need to sign up.
-Advising will not run on 11/6 and 11/20.
 The advising schedule is subject to change.

 - Completion of all application materials by the appropriate deadline .